-- The Early Learning Center owns the property next to its current location, and has removed the existing building with plans to utilize the land to expand the preschool. - by a private resident who is interested in restoring the building so it can house commercial uses in the future.
+- The Early Learning Center owns the property next to its current location, and has removed the existing building with plans to utilize the land to expand the preschool. - The Railroad Depot is currently owned by a private resident who is interested in restoring the building so it can house commercial uses in the future.
 The land beneath the Depot is still owned by VTrans and is leased by the Depot's occupant. - Lamoille Valley Lumber is currently owneroccupied and used as a lumber mill.
 However, the owner is interested in selling this property and desires to do so in a way that can benefit the Bend overall.